Crappie Fishing Under Docks: Must-Have Effortless Tips

 Vertical presentations can be especially helpful when:

-• current or wind slightly shifts the bait
+- Wind or current slightly shifts the bait

 Choosing Between Jigs and Live Minnows

-Both artificial lures and live bait can produce, but the right choice often depends on season and fish mood.
+Both artificial lures and live bait can produce results, but the best choice often depends on the season and the mood of the fish.

 Jigs and Soft Plastics

 Jigs are usually the most versatile option.
-They allow you to cover water quickly, adjust depth easily, and make repeated presentations without changing bait constantly.
-In warmer months, jigs paired with soft plastics often imitate small baitfish well enough to trigger aggressive strikes.
+They let you cover water quickly, adjust depth easily, and make repeated presentations without constantly replacing bait.
+In warmer months, jigs paired with soft plastics often imitate baitfish well enough to trigger aggressive strikes.

 They are especially useful when crappies are active, suspended, or responding to movement.